tidymodels/tidymodels.org-legacy/content/start/models/index.markdown

 To get our predicted results, we can use the `predict()` function to find the mean values at 20ml.

 It is also important to communicate the variability, so we also need to find the predicted confidence intervals.
-If we had used `lm()` to fit the model directly, a few minutes of reading the documentation page for `predict.lm()` would explain how to do this.
-However, if we decide to use a different model to estimate urchin size (_spoilers:_ we will), it is likely that a completely different syntax would be required.
+If we had used `lm()` to fit the model directly, a few minutes of reading the [documentation page](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/predict.lm.html) for `predict.lm()` would explain how to do this.
+However, if we decide to use a different model to estimate urchin size (_spoiler:_ we will), it is likely that a completely different syntax would be required.

 Instead, with tidymodels, the types of predicted values are standardized so that we can use the same syntax to get these values.